yousefhamza/YHxNetworkManager/README.md

 ## Usage

-Your key player is YHxNetworkManager it's ready to use right a way with no configuration
+Your key player is YHxNetworkManager it's ready to use right a way with no configuration:

 ```objective-c
 YHxNetworkManager *networkManager = [YHxNetworkManager alloc] init];
 ```

-All the way to fully configured YHxNetworkManager which still minimal
+All the way to fully configured YHxNetworkManager which still minimal:

 ```objective-c
 YHxNetworkManager *networkManager = [YHxNetworkManager alloc] initWithBaseURL:[NSURL URLWithString:@"http://example.com"];